 After that, the rest is up to Amazon.

 Of course, those simplifications do come at a cost.
 See "Is Amazon FBA Worth It?" for our analysis.

 Amazon is willing to take the blame if you get a poor seller rating because they screwed up.
 Just let them know if you get bad feedback over an order Amazon was responsible for fulfilling.
 The review will be “struck through,” Amazon will add a note admitting they were responsible, and your seller rating will be unaffected.

 Every once in a while, Amazon or its couriers may lose or damage one of your products.
 You are protected if this happens.
 Amazon will either give you what it determines to be a fair reimbursement or replace the item for you.

 Note that uncommon or extremely expensive items may not be completely covered.
 Consider getting insurance on such items before selling them through FBA.

 While Amazon seller protection might not stack up to what eBay offers, it’s quite reasonable, particularly if you use FBA.
-(You can learn more about whether FBA is right for you in How to Sell on Amazon for Beginners.)
 Pay close attention to the rules and appeal to Amazon when they should protect you, and you should have little trouble keeping your online business afloat.